x-bananer/astra/README.md

 Automated Student Teamwork Regulating Assistant

-ASTRA is an AI-driven system for structured analysis, organization, and improvement of student teamwork for Metropolia students.It helps Metropolia students organize group work, analyze individual contributions, and improve the quality of collaboration through AI supported structure and feedback.
+ASTRA is an AI-driven system that supports Metropolia students in organizing their group work, understanding participation patterns, and strengthening collaboration through structured guidance and reflective feedback.

 ## Foundation of the Project